Strategic Railway Embankment: History

 At the beginning of the 20th century, railways were increasingly involved in the strategic considerations of the military, particularly for the rapid deployment of German troops against France.
-Under the influence of the Chief of the Imperial German General Staff, Alfred von Schlieffen, a whole series of new railway lines were planned as strategic railways were and partly built.
+Under the influence of the Chief of the Imperial German General Staff, Alfred von Schlieffen, a whole series of new railway lines were planned as strategic railways and partly built.
 The Strategic Railway Embankment (or "Ruhr–Moselle relief line") was one of them.

 Route

 The imperial government determined that the strategic railway would be double track from its junctions with the railways of the Ruhr and bypass the railway bottlenecks of Düsseldorf and Cologne, running from Neuss via Rommerskirchen, Niederaußem, Horrem, Liblar and Rheinbach to Rech in the Ahr valley.
-Trains would be then run via the Ahr Valley Railway and the Eifel Railway to the Saarland and Lorraine.
+Trains would then run via the Ahr Valley Railway and the Eifel Railway to the Saarland and Lorraine.
 In 1915, it was also decided that the "Ruhr–Moselle relief line" would connect in a southerly direction over the Ringen–Bad Bodendorf section, continuing via the Ahr Valley Railway directly to the Rhine valley lines (West and East Rhine Railways) and the Remagen railway junction.

 Implementation

 Construction of the line started in 1904.
 After the First World War, France prevented its completion in 1924.
 An embankment, including bridges for crossing over transport routes, had been completed over a length of about 13 km between Holzheim and Rommerskirchen.
 The line from Rommerskirchen via Niederaussem to Liblar was already traffickable and the Bergheim District railway (Bergheimer Kreisbahn) had operated over it for several years.

 Sections of the line were also completed in the Rheinbach/Meckenheim area (such as embankments and cuttings) and flyovers and a railway tunnel at Ahrweiler.
 Piers were built for the viaduct over the Adenbach valley near Ahrweiler.
-When construction was stopped scaffolding had already been prepared for pouring concrete for the arches.
+When construction was stopped, scaffolding had already been prepared for pouring concrete for the arches.
 Rails had not yet been laid.
 Individual station buildings had been erected.
 For example, the station building at Altendorf near Meckenheim was built in 1920 and served as a residence until it was demolished in 1968/69 for Autobahn construction.

 Sections

 Neuss–Rommerskirchen section

 The section of the strategic railway between Neuss and Rommerskirchen is now used as a foot and bridle path and is a heritage site.
 Streets and lanes were built over bridges to avoid intersections.
 These structures like the railway embankment have been largely unused for about 80 years.
-The Museum Insel Hombroich is at its northern end.
+The Museum Insel Hombroich is near its northern end.

 Rommerskirchen–Horrem section

 Today two sections of this railway project are still used.
 The line between Rommerskirchen and Niederaussem is used only by freight trains and is used primarily to connect to the power station in Niederaussem.
 The only portion that is used by passenger trains is between Bergheim Martinswerk (formerly a junction, still a point where the chainage changes) and Horrem station.
 This section is now part of the Erft Railway.

-The line between Niederaussem and Martinswerk were demolished for the Bergheim open cut lignite mine and the tracks south of Horrem were closed.
+The line between Niederaussem and Martinswerk was demolished for the Bergheim open cut lignite mine and the tracks south of Horrem were closed.